On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Geometric setup

 We will work with the intersection cohomology complex $IC_{\Hecke_{G(D),\weights}} $ on $\Hecke_{G(D),\weights}$, which by definition is the unique irreducible perverse sheaf isomorphic to $\Ql [ \dim \Hecke_{G(D),\weights}]$ on the open set where $\Hecke_{G(D),\weights}$ is smooth.

 \begin{remark} The trace function of $\Delta^{\weights}_!
-(IC_{\Hecke_{G(D),\weights}} \boxtimes \mathcal L)$, which is a function on $\BunGD(k) \times \BunGD(k)$, is the kernel for the composition of the Hecke operator associated to $W$ by the Satake isomorphism with the averaging operator of $\chi$ associated to $H$ (Lemma~\ref{arithmetic-to-geometry}).
+(IC_{\Hecke_{G(D),\weights}} \boxtimes \mathcal L)$, which is a function on $\BunGD(k) \times \BunGD(k)$, is the kernel for the composition of the Hecke operator associated to $W$ by the Satake isomorphism with the averaging operator of the $(H(k),\chi)$-action (Lemma~\ref{arithmetic-to-geometry}).
 Thus it acts as a Hecke operator on the space of automorphic forms described in Remark \ref{space-of-automorphic-forms}. \end{remark}

-The aim of Section~\ref{s:cleanness} will be to prove the following cleanness property of $\Delta^{\weights}$. \begin{theorem}[Theorem \ref{mainduality-semisimple}] Assume that $(G,m_u, H_u, \mathcal L_u)$ is geometrically supercuspidal for some $u \in D$ and $\charr(k)>2$.
+The aim of Section~\ref{s:cleanness} will be to prove the following cleanness property of $\Delta^{\weights}$. \begin{theorem}[=Theorem \ref{mainduality-semisimple}] Assume that $(G,m_u, H_u, \mathcal L_u)$ is geometrically supercuspidal for some $u \in D$ and $\charr(k)>2$.
 Then the natural map is an isomorphism. \end{theorem}